BostonGlobe/globe-graphic-template/README.md

 ### Multiple iframes
 In `methode.jpt`, replace all occurences of **globe-graphic-iframe-1** with incrementing numbers for each additional graphic.
 So if you have two graphics, the second should be **globe-graphic-iframe-2**.
 There are two places, one near the top and one near the bottom.
 Also, replace **pymParent1** in the same way (at the bottom).

-### Get parent height (not working)
+### Get parent height
 Sometimes you want to do a thing based on the height of the browser (ie. make a map take up 2/3 of the browser).
-In order to get the height of the parent window, you must add these two code snippets:
+In order to get the height of the parent window, you must add this to `src/main.js`:

-1. In `src/main.js`, add the following directly below the instructional comments:
 ```js
 	/*** get parent height.... ***/
 	window.pymChild.sendMessage('height-request', true);